asulyma/education-easy-app/readme.md

 - Interactive comments creation by users to each lecture;
 - The ability to add a questionnaire to the course to collect feedback from students;
 - The ability for the teacher to generate and download a list of students in CSV format;
+- The ability to generate and download a certificate of course completion;
 - Uninterrupted communication between micro-services using Apache Kafka for User Creation Processes;
 - Continuous Event Driven for processing events about StartCourse and FinishLesson.
 - Improved project security using OAuth2 from a separate service;